taeyonii/sp17-ms2/_posts/2017-01-25-respond-to-D4TC.md

 ---
 layout: post
-title: Respond to D4TC
+title: 'Respond to D4TC: Queering Human-Game Relations'
 ---
-# Queering Human-Game Relations

 The article is a shortened transcript which was presented as a keynote address at the 2014 Queerness & Games Conference by Naomi Clark and Merritt Kopas.
 They use the term “queer”, not just mean homosexuality, but rather a more intrinsic explanation of the relationship between humans and games.
 They also explain how a phenomenon can be encoded when it encounters a specific mechanism.